efogtech/endgame-trackball/ASSEMBLY.md

 Now, the last step — take your adapters for static bearings.
 Here's what to do: place a bearing onto the side hole and push it inside with the hex key.
 You can not scratch the bearing because it's harder.
-Now that it's inside, take a screw and tighten it from the bottom.
-Great!
+Now that it's inside, take a screw and tighten it from the bottom, while keeping the side hole upward to keep the ball from moving sideways.
 Install your bearings of choice and keycaps — you're good to go!

 ### Use the device!